zoitech/terraform-aws-alb/README.md

 # AWS Application Load Balancer Module
-Terraform module which sets up an application load balancer with either a HTTP listener, a HTTPS listener or both, and one or more target groups as required.
+Terraform module which sets up an application load balancer with either a HTTP listener, a HTTPS listener or both, and one or more target groups as needed.
+Terraform version required is 0.12.x .
-The idea behind this module is to support webservers hosting multiple sites for example a windows server running IIS.

 The following resources are created:
 * Application load balancer (internal or external)